dkatz23238/GaussianProcessRegressionTool/README.md

-# GP Regression using a neural network to learn covariance matrix function
+# Gaussian Process Regression Tool

 Deep kernels allow us to train gp regressions without specifically producing a covariance generation function.
+Train a model on your host machine and export metrics to ./experiments folder as json or use docker containers.
+The docker container uses the Facebook ax platform for Bayesian Hyperparameter tuning.
+To change the underlying dataset replace the dataset.csv file and modify the code to load your X matrix and Y vector in gprt/data.py

 ![](images/25_epochs.png)